 Contaminated land public register

-Local authorities are required to maintain a public register, open for public inspection, of the remediation of contaminated land (defined under Part IIA) in their area, as required by Section 78R of the Environment Protection Act 1990.
+We are required to maintain a public register, open for public inspection, of the remediation of contaminated land (defined under Part IIA) in our borough.

-It is intended to act as a full and permanent record of all the regulatory action taken by the enforcing authority in relation to the remediation of the land, to include information about the condition of the land.
-The register will include:
+It is intended to act as a full and permanent record of all the regulatory action taken by us in relation to the remediation of the land, to include information about the condition of the land.

 - remediation notices

 - remediation declarations

 - convictions for offences under Section 78M of the Act

 - guidance issued under Section 78V(1) of the Act

 - other matters prescribed by regulations.

 The register is available for public viewing at the Civic Centre, Monday to Friday, during normal office hours.
 There is no charge for viewing the public register; however, there is a charge to photocopy information.